 , read the architectural standards

-, and email the form to the community manager.
+, request a variance form from the management company, fill out the form and submit it to the management company.
 Your request will be added to the agenda at the next board meeting.
 You are not required to attend the meeting, but if you’re planning a large renovation, it may be a good idea.